 Multiple-choice is one of the most effective ways to present your quiz questions.
 This type of quiz format gives your learners several possible answers to choose from, but only one choice is correct.
 While this type of quiz seems simple and easy to create, you have to be careful with your question formation.
 You can easily end up testing the learner’s deductive reasoning abilities rather than their actual knowledge of the topic.

 If you’re looking for an exam creator to create your quizzes, EdApp is free and is simple and easy to use.
 With their built-in authoring tool and template library, you can have access to five different multiple-choice question designs.
-You don’t need computer programming or instructional design experience to make creative and engaging quizzes.
+You don’t need computer programming or instructional design experience to make creative and engaging quizzes for topics like courses to improve employee skills for retail, cyber security, and so on.

 Try EdApp for free and start creating your preferred types of quizzes today!